FindTOR/Links/README.md

 Following dark web links are tested working in 2023, this list includes both market links and working hidden wiki 2023

-Browse at your own risk, we share dark web links only as a matter of free speech.
+Browse at your own risk, we share [tor links](https://github.com/torlinks2023/i) only as a matter of free speech.

 All links are compatible with new updated onionV3 standard.
 Will work on every tor browser.